When you’re writing fiction or poetry … it really comes down to this: indifference to everything except what you’re doing. — Raymond Carver

 You don’t decide to be an addict.
 One morning you wake up sick and you’re an addict. — William S. Burroughs

-During assessments of co-occurring clients, I’ve discovered five primary reasons that psychologically coincide with clinically substantiated instances of substance-related disorders.
+During assessments of co-occurring clients, I’ve discovered five common factors underlying the psychological motivation for substance-related disorders.
 At least one of these components has solicited subjective agreement from clients regarding the causation and perpetuation of chemical dependence.
-However, none of the following “rationalizations” are exclusive.
+However, none of the following “rationalizations” are exclusive, and many people suffering from addiction have identified with all five.
 This list is meant to be a supplemental heuristic for investigating the etiology of alcohol and drug addiction while examining how destructive behavior becomes psychologically embedded through memory, association, and dynamic psychosocial patterns.

 A perceived lack of control.
-Whether it’s a belief or an undeniable experience, the feeling of not being in control of oneself, others, or circumstances is a predominant theme when tranquilizing the emotions of disempowerment via substance dependence.
-Intoxication may provide a sensation of safety and ascendancy.
+Whether it’s a belief or an experience, the feeling of not being in control of oneself, others, or circumstances is a predominant theme when assuaging the anxiety of helplessness via substance use.
+Intoxication can provide a sensation of safety and ascendancy.

 Escapism.
-The desire to be someone else or to be somewhere else is alluring if one’s current predicament is less than peaches and herbs.
-Escaping a traumatic past or fantasizing about a euphoric future can be intensified when accompanied by excessive drug use.
-Likewise, anesthetizing the agony of chronic pain or grief issues often leads to equal-opportunity escapism by all means necessary.
+The desire to be someone else, or to be somewhere else, is alluring if one’s current predicament is less than peaches and herbs.
+Escaping a traumatic past, or fantasizing about a euphoric future, is often accompanied by excessive drug use.
+Likewise, anesthetizing the agony of chronic pain, stress, or grief often leads to equal-opportunity escapism by any means necessary.

 Compensatory Adaptation.
-Although prolonged substance use can become maladaptive, during the initial stages it can feel like an effective substitute for intimacy or confirmation of feelings.
-Ongoing interpersonal stress, a lack of secure attachments, resentment, and developmental deficits are temporarily placated by the illusory stability of chemical dependence.
-Likewise, subconscious fears are assuaged with synthetic anodynes meant to subdue emotional vulnerability.
+Although prolonged substance use is maladaptive, the initial stages can feel like an effective substitute for intimacy, or a confirmation of loneliness.
+Ongoing interpersonal problems, a lack of secure attachments, resentment, and other deficits are temporarily placated by the illusory comfort of substance use.
+Likewise, ongoing fears are suppressed with synthetic anodynes to subdue emotional vulnerability.

 Hedonism.
 Sometimes self-indulgence becomes a chronic inclination.
-For example, the party aficionado who remains in a state of arrested development, or the “weekend warrior” who seems lost on the battleground of endless gratification.
+For example, everyone’s familiar with the party aficionado who remains in a state of arrested development, or the “weekend warrior” who’s missing in action on the battleground of endless gratification.
 This category is generally reserved for those who want to sustain a champagne-drenched lifestyle that no longer wants to sustain them.
 Apologists for hedonism desperately believe that nothing says success like excess.

 Situational Insecurity.
-Certain environments, people, and situations can cause one to feel uncomfortable in their own skin.
-Anxiety is a complicated state of mind.
-Until the identifying factors of anxiety and self-doubt are closely examined, the tendency to “self-medicate” only requires a sufficiently intimidating backdrop with access to an open bar.
+Certain people and situations can cause one to feel uncomfortable in their own skin.
+Anxiety is a complicated state of mind, and insecurity is often triggered by interpersonal interactions.
+Until the identifying factors of anxiety and self-doubt are closely examined, the tendency to “self-medicate” only requires an intimidating backdrop with access to an open bar.